 We use SurveyMonkey to conduct our online consultations.
-By completing an online consultation, you acknowledge that the information you provide will be transferred to SurveyMonkey for processing in accordance with its Privacy Policy.
+By completing an online consultation, you acknowledge that the information you provide will be transferred to SurveyMonkey for processing in accordance with its Privacy Policy and Data Processing Agreement (standard contractual terms).